Are you looking for a peaceful holiday, a tranquil, unspoiled location, set in the beautiful French countryside? If so, then look no further.

-Set in over 4 acres of stunning landscaped gardens, orchards and fields, we are twenty-five minutes drive to the west and north coast beaches; where there are miles and miles of sandy beaches to explore and enjoy.
+Set in five acres of stunning landscaped gardens, orchards, and fields, we are twenty-five minutes drive to the west and north coast beaches; where there are miles and miles of sandy beaches for you to explore and enjoy.

-Spiritual groups, Meditation groups, Yoga groups, and Tai Qi groups are welcome to visit and use our newly opened yoga studio/meditation hall, fitted with wooden floors.
-A large decking area and gardens surround the hall where you can also practice or meditate outside, or, you can just relax and enjoy the peace and star watch the unspoiled night sky with your family and friends.
+Spiritual groups, Meditation groups, Yoga groups, and Tai Qi groups are welcome to visit and use our newly opened yoga studio/meditation hall, fitted with wooden floors, opening onto a lanai and large decking area where you can also practice or meditate outside, or, you can just relax and enjoy the peace and star watch the unspoiled night sky with your family and friends.

-Artists, Creative writing groups, photographers, walkers, cycling groups are all welcome at La Bichurie; where you, your family and friends can enjoy being creative and relaxing together.
+Artists, Creative writing groups, photographers, walkers, cycling groups are all welcome at La Bichurie; where you, your family, and your friends can enjoy being creative and relaxing together.

 Spacious Living Areas